21 BOUDOIR OUTFIT IDEAS

 17. Body Jewlery

 These are a fun way to create a totally different look to your other outfit.
-We have some at the studio available to those doing a Classic Session (or Petite with add-on wardrobe option).
+There’s on Amazon and Etsy.

 Bodystockings look great on everyone!
-Their stretchy materials accentuates you in all of the right places.
-Pair with a bra and panty set or go completely nude underneath 🙂 PLUS, they’re super comfortable.
+Their stretchy material accentuate you in all the right places.
+Pair with bra/panty or go nude underneath 🙂 PLUS, they’re super comfy.

 This is a big category as it can include jerseys, tees, undies with logos etc. I recommend instead of shoes or just bare feet to have sports socks to complete the look.